Law Career Guide: Salary and Degree Info

 The number of specialized classes will depend on your law school.
 Additional units may be required for you to take and complete to earn the concentration.
 These upper-level classes include experiential learning opportunities for you to comply with fully.

-While some schools do not impose additional courses, but only recommend them.
+Some schools do not impose additional courses but only recommend them.
 In both cases, however, an academic advisor will be available at any time.
 When you fully comply with the educational standard set for the said specialization, you will receive a special notation.

 Your specialization will be reflected on both your diploma and transcript, or you will get recognition during graduation.
 These factors will all depend on your law school’s academic standards.
 This is only one of the benefits of having a concentration.